EuropaCorp: Film

-Storia Television
+Television

-Storia Television is a French television production company that specialises in creating television series and one-offs for the French and the international market.
-It was Europacorp's former television division.
+Storia Television (formerly named EuropaCorp Television) is a French television production company that specialises in creating television series and films for French and international markets.
+It was EuropaCorp's former television division.

-On April 16 2010, Europacorp acquired television production company Cipango.
+On April 16 2010, EuropaCorp acquired television production company Cipango.

-In January 2018, Mediawan announced that it had acquired the French television production division EuropaCorp Television from Europacorp and had renamed it into Storia Television expanding Mediawan's drama portfolio and becoming the biggest producer of television fiction content and expanded their international content however the American arm of Europacorp Television was excluded.
+In January 2018, Mediawan announced that it had acquired EuropaCorp Television from EuropaCorp and had renamed it into Storia Television, expanding Mediawan's drama portfolio and becoming the biggest production studio of television fiction contents and expanded their international contents.
+However, the American arm of EuropaCorp Television was excluded.